Unity-Technologies/com.unity.multiplayer.samples.coop/README.md

 # Boss Room Sample Overview

-Boss Room is designed to be used in its entirety to help you explore the concepts and patterns behind a multiplayer game flow; such as character abilities, casting animations to hide latency, replicated objects, RPCs, and integration with the [Relay](https://unity.com/products/relay), [Lobby](https://unity.com/products/lobby), and [Authentication](https://unity.com/products/authentication) services.
+Boss Room is designed to be used in its entirety to help you explore the concepts and patterns behind a multiplayer game flow; such as character abilities, casting animations to hide latency, replicated objects, RPCs, and integration with [Multiplayer Services sessions](https://docs.unity.com/ugs/en-us/manual/mps-sdk/manual) and [Authentication](https://unity.com/products/authentication) services.

 You can use the project as a reference starting point for your own Unity game or use elements individually.
 <br><br>